Sudan seeks debt relief pledges, investment at Paris conference | Headlines

 Sudan seeks debt relief pledges, investment at Paris conference

-Key recent reforms under an IMF monitoring programme include cutting fuel subsidies and sharply devaluing the currency.
+Key recent reforms under an IMF monitoring program include cutting fuel subsidies and sharply devaluing the currency.
 One of the Paris conference's goals is to drum up interest in investment.
-Projects worth billions of dollars in energy, mining, infrastructure and agriculture would be on offer, said Khalid Omar Youssef, Sudan's minister for cabinet affairs.
+Projects worth billions of dollars in energy, mining, infrastructure, and agriculture would be on offer, said Khalid Omar Youssef, Sudan's minister for cabinet affairs.

+Enticing international banks after financial sector reforms is another key objective.
+"Sudan is a very rich country, we don't want handouts, we want investments," said Prime Minister Abdalla Hamdok, opening the investment conference.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)